Phone: 201-420-7903

 Patients challenged with the most complex illnesses of the liver, pancreas and bile ducts receive multidisciplinary care from medical oncologists, hepatologists, gastroenterologists, radiologists, and interventional radiologists.
 This balanced approach provides comprehensive care to patients and the best results possible.

 As liver, pancreas and biliary surgery push into new frontiers, so does the technology needed to plan these complex procedures.
-Whether laparoscopic or open surgery, every possible detail of the patient's care is analyzed to ensure surgery is safe and effective
+Whether laparoscopic or open surgery, every possible detail of the patient's care is analyzed to ensure surgery is safe and effective.
+3D reconstructed imaging is used to plan surgery.
+No aspect of patient care is taken for granted.

 Liver, pancreas and biliary procedures performed and illnesses treated include: